 Tesla does read the embedded track information and track numbering and works fine when playing albums from the Albums menu choice.
 If you use the Files choice, within a folder it will read songs in alphabetical order of the filenames.
 In many cases the filenames will start with the track number – so they play in proper order.
-In other cases, if the filename is just the song name, the songs within the folder will not be in the orignal track order.
+In other cases, if the filename is just the song name, the songs within the folder will not be in the original track order.

 Files purchased from Amazon use a filename format with the track number first.
 You can also rip CDs with programs like MediaMonkey to include the track number at the start of the filename.

-Also confirm you didn’t turn on the option for random track order.
+Also, confirm you didn’t turn on the option for random track order.